Blog: Foreign watches with British hallmarks

 1887 Merchandise Marks Act

-These concerns were finally addressed in the 1887 Merchandise Marks Act (50 & 51 Vict. c.
+The concerns of watchmakers were addressed in the 1887 Merchandise Marks Act (50 & 51 Vict. c.
 28).
 The Act required that a statutory declaration of the country of origin be made for all watch cases submitted for assay, and that the hallmarks stamped on foreign made watch cases be completely different to the normal UK hallmarks.
 Note that this Act was specific to watch cases only, it did not apply to other imported items of gold or silver.

-An Order in Council implementing the requirements of the Act came into force on 1 January 1888.
-New town marks shown in the first part of the figure here were introduced for the assay offices to stamp on foreign made watch cases.
-For example, the London Assay Office mark of the leopard's head mark was replaced on imported items by a radiant sun's head in a square shield for gold, or oval shield for silver.
-The standard marks were also changed so that could not be mistaken for UK hallmarks; the crown mark of gold and the lion passant of sterling silver were replaced with plain numbers, e.g. .925 for sterling silver.
+An Order in Council made in December 1887 implementing the requirements of the Act came into force on 1 January 1888.
+New town marks shown in the upper part of the figure here were introduced for the assay offices to stamp on foreign made watch cases.
+For example, the London Assay Office mark of the leopard's head mark was replaced on imported items by the sign of Phoebus, a radiant sun's head.

 The effect of these new hallmarks, very different from the normal UK marks and with the prominent word "Foreign" in the middle, was to stop immediately foreign manufactured watch cases being sent for British hallmarking, as effectively as if the wording had been "Foreign muck" - which is probably what it was intended to imply!
-The foreign marks would not have been applied to British made watch cases, so it would have been possible (although it would not have made economic sense) for foreign manufacturers to use genuine English made cases with the usual British marks, but the Act anticipated this and also required a clear statement of where the "works" was made.
-The upshot of the 1887 Act was that no foreign watches received British hallmarks of either sort, the usual British hallmarks or the foreign ones, and the English manufacturers were happy.
+Very few watch cases received the “Foreign” hallmarks; two rare examples can be seen at Foreign Hallmark.

 Back to the top of the page.